rapidsai/deployment/source/platforms/nvidia-ai-workbench.md

 ![Screenshot of the AI workbench UI.
 In the bottom corner the build status says "Build Ready" and the "Open Jupyterlab" button is highlighted](../_static/images/platforms/nvidia-ai-workbench/open-jupyter.png)

-Then you can start working with th RAPIDS libraries in your notebooks.
+Then you can start working with the RAPIDS libraries in your notebooks.

 ![Screenshot of Jupyterlab running some cudf code to demonstrate that the RAPIDS libraries are available and working](../_static/images/platforms/nvidia-ai-workbench/cudf-example.png)